8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 This is when you “defuse” or separate thoughts from your mind.
 So, you’d pretend to be looking at and observing the thoughts rather than thinking those thoughts.

-This creates distance from your thoughts and makes them less personal and powerful.
+This creates distance from your thoughts, making them less personal and powerful.

 4. Be mindful and stay in the moment

-Part of what causes anxiety is our judgements about and reaction to what’s happening.
+Part of what causes anxiety is our judgments about and reaction to what’s happening.
 Reducing those natural reactions decreases the stress.

 That’s where mindfulness can help.
-It isn’t just meditation, it’s something that helps you stay in the present moment and become more aware of yourself and the world around you.
+It isn’t just meditation, it’s something that enables you to stay in the present moment and become more aware of yourself and the world around you.

 When you’re mindful, you aren’t thinking about the past or future.